Toyota Camry (XV70): Markets

 The XV70 Camry was first launched in Japan on 10 July 2017.
 North American production started in June 2017 and sales began in late July 2017.

 For the North American market, due to the need to equip Toyota Motor Manufacturing Kentucky with new equipment for the Toyota New Global Architecture, a small portion of the initial batch of the XV70-series Camry was sourced from the Tsutsumi plant in Japan.
 For the Australian market, the XV70 Camry was imported from Japan and launched on 21 November 2017.
-This followed the termination of 55 years of Toyota production in Australia, including the closure of the Camry plant at Altona, Victoria.
+This followed the termination of 55 years of Toyota production in Australia, including the closure of the Camry plant (Toyota Australia Altona Plant), Altona, Victoria.
 The XV70 Camry also replaced the Camry-based Aurion, which was discontinued in Australia after 11 years.

 The XV70 Camry was launched in Thailand on 29 October 2018.

 It was also revealed for the Malaysian market on 1 November 2018 and launched on 22 November 2018 at the Kuala Lumpur International Motor Show.
 In the Philippines, it was launched on 10 December 2018.

 It was also launched in Indonesia on 8 January 2019, in Singapore on 10 January 2019 at the Singapore Motorshow, in India and Brunei on 18 January 2019, and in Vietnam on 23 April 2019.
 It has been available in Western Europe since April 2019, replacing the Avensis, returning to this market after 14 years of absence.